Smartmatic files $2.7 billion defamation suit against Fox News over election-fraud claims

 J. Erik Connolly, an attorney representing Smartmatic, accused Fox of knowingly lying about the company.
 “Smartmatic seeks to hold them accountable for those lies,” he said.

-The lawsuit, which presents a massive challenge to Fox Corp, lays out how the comments made on its cable television networks has damaged its business and caused headwinds for the company around the globe.
+The lawsuit, which presents a massive challenge to Fox Corp, lays out how the comments made on its cable television networks has damaged its business and caused head winds for the company around the globe.

-Despite sending the networks legal threat letters, Smartmatic has not yet decided whether to sue Newsmax or One America News Network.
+Despite sending the networks legal threat letters, Smartmatic has not yet decided whether to sue Newsmax or One America News.
 “We are continuing to analyze our claims against OANN and Newsmax,” the company said.
-“We are taking a measured aproach to pursuing our claims.”
+“We are taking a measured approach to pursuing our claims.”